teijyogen/teijyogen.github.io/_pages/about.md

 News
 ======
++ [PrivBench](https://arxiv.org/abs/2405.01312): We developed a privacy-preserving database synthesis method for benchmarking scenarios.
+This work has been accepted for VLDB 2025.
 + [Shall We Team UP](https://arxiv.org/abs/2402.12327): We explored the spontaneous cooperation of LLM agents in competing environments.
 This work has been accepted for EMNLP 2024 Findings.